-BKP Development Research & Consulting GmbH (BKP Development) is an economic research and consulting firm owned and managed by its two partners, and with a core staff of about ten experts.
-The company was established in 2006 and is based in Munich (Germany) with associates in Canada, Ethiopia, Ghana and the Netherlands.
+BKP Economic Advisors (BKP) is an economic research and consulting firm owned and managed by its five partners, and with a core staff of about thirty experts.
+The company was established in 2006 and is based in Munich and Berlin (Germany) with associates in Canada, Ethiopia, and Ghana.

 Since establishment, BKP has completed more than 150 projects, research and lecturing assignments for governments, institutions and academia.
 More about us

 Below we provide some recent notices about our activities; much more is available across this website.

 We are happy to report that, after having successfully completed an external audit, our quality management system has been re-certified according to ISO 9001: 2015 for another three-year period, i.e. until May 2026.
 We have been certified since 2013.
 For more information on our quality management (and to download a copy of the certificate), see Project and quality management.